 7.5.7 Bring recommendation for actions to Board of Directors

-Refer to the Board of Directors any recommendation for action which would establish or change policies or programs for Hawaiian Swimming, except as otherwise provided in these Bylaws or by the Board of Directors; and
+Refer to the Board of Directors any recommendation for action which would establish or change policies or programs for HISI, except as otherwise provided in these Bylaws or by the Board of Directors; and

 7.5.8 Perform duties in accord with Bylaws, Policies and Procedures, or as delegated by Chair or Vice-Chairs

-Perform the other specific duties listed in Hawaiian Swimming’s Policies and Procedures Manual or as may be delegated by the General Chair, the respective division Vice-Chair or committee Chair, the Board of Directors or the House of Delegates.
+Perform the other specific duties listed in HISI’s Policies and Procedures Manual or as may be delegated by the General Chair, the respective division Vice-Chair or committee Chair, the Board of Directors or the House of Delegates.

 7.6 DUTIES OF COMMITTEES GENERALLY - Except as otherwise provided in these Bylaws, the duties of the committees shall be prescribed by the XXSI Policies and Procedures.

-607.6 DUTIES AND POWERS OF COMMITTEES Except as otherwise provided in these Bylaws, the duties and powers of the standing committees and coordinators shall be prescribed by Hawaiian Swimming’s Policies and Procedures Manual, the House of Delegates, the Board of Directors, the General Chair or the respective division Vice-Chair.
-Except as otherwise provided in the Bylaws, the duties and powers of any other committees and subcommittees shall be prescribed by Hawaiian Swimming’s Policies and Procedures Manual, the House of Delegates, the Board of Directors or the officer, coordinator or Chair pursuant to whose powers such committee or subcommittee was created.
+607.6 DUTIES OF COMMITTEES GENERALLY

+Except as otherwise provided in these Bylaws, the duties of the committees shall be prescribed by the HISI Policies and Procedures Manual.

 7.7 REGULAR AND SPECIAL MEETINGS - Regular and special meetings of committees or sub-committees of XXSI shall be held as determined by the respective Vice-chairs or committee or sub-committee chair.